staeter/work-in-progress/dialogue.md

 #### Key Concepts / Ontology

+The following concepts are the building blocks that articulate the various facets of the platform.

 Users :

 - **Entity** : Anything that interacts with the app.
 This covers *bots*, *people* and *orgs*.